 Michael was born in the rugged North Yorkshire fishing town of Whitby where observation of surroundings and climate change come as second nature.
-Having worked in the photographic world all his life, Michael only recently took up photography seriously, prior to this, taking and developing his own black and white photographs in The Sutcliffe Gallery darkroom as a teenager in the 1970s.
+Having worked in the photographic world all his life, Michael took up photography seriously around twenty years ago, prior to this, taking and developing his own black and white photographs in The Sutcliffe Gallery darkroom as a teenager in the 1970s.
 Digital format photography was the catalyst which inspired him to seek his own style.

 Although Michael uses 'Photoshop' for image processing, he prefers the minimum of manipulation and enhancement.
 Natural light and atmosphere are more important.
 However, the control over the final image is a great technical advantage.
 To make a photograph a 'picture', the requirements are the same as those for a good painting: light, atmosphere, composition ... and of course, subject matter.
 Patience and persistence can pay dividends.